asar1/iOS-Developer-Portfolio/README.md

 ### About this app:

+Koo! is a great way to enjoy and take part of every moment!
+Listen to a feed of stories told by amazing friends and creative people that you love.
+Stay connected without missing out on life as it happens.

+## My Role

 #### TECNOLGES:

+- Objective-C
+- Swift
-- 💿 Core Data
+- Storyboard
-- 🎨 SwiftUI
+- Xib
-- 🏦 App Storage
+ - CocoaPods
-- 📦 Swift Package Manager
+ -  Swift Package Manager
- - 🚘 Roadmap